A new call to VCs

 At the same time, driven by the bitter experience of security breaches, the investment in IT security has grown which is gradually plugging some of the loopholes that the security violators had been feeding on.

 Cut throat competition, maturing technology and depleting profit margins have led the industry to shift from point solutions to platform solutions.
 Companies prefer to invest in platform technologies than point solutions because they believe investing in platform technologies will solve the increasing threats.
-The converged model of having all security related features in one compact machine has made inroads.
+The converged model of having all security related feature in one compact machine has made inroads.
 Most security companies realize that by offering one product replete with all security features will sell.
 “We will see more converged products i.e. number of functions in one box in the coming year,” says Sim.

 Unshackled from the new wave of threats to the critical devices that make our businesses easier, security solutions have to be unique and better in response to threats and hence the need for platform solutions.
 “There can't be one solution for all types of security needs.
 There has to be a platform for ever increasing amounts of data and devices that needs to be protected,” says Ann Winblad, co-founding partner, Hummer Winblad Venture partners.